devmannic/scrypto_statictypes/README.md

 to programs where it is helpful.

 My hope is that others find this valuable and make good use of it.
-I would actually love to see this upstreamed completely into Scrypto.
+I would actually love to see this merged upstream into Scrypto.
 But if that never happens at least we have what is hopefully a high quality library.

 ## Tips